raym0n/xmpp4r.github.io/README.md

 xmpp4r.github.io
 ================

-Revived version of the XMPP4R Library.
-With present updated code.
+Website for the revived version of XMPP4R Library